Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Lattice based cryptography

 \end{prob}

-If $\Lambda$ is an arbitrary lattice, i.e., if no extra condition is imposed on it, in \cite{boas} (resp. in \cite{micciancio}) it is proved that CVP (resp.
-SVP) is NP-hard.
-Hence, if $P\neq NP$, these two problems cannot be solved in polynomial time, even with the aid of a quantum computer.
+In \cite{micciancio}, it is proved that $\gamma$-SVP is NP-hard for $\gamma<\sqrt{2}$ and in \cite{boas}, it is proved that CVP is NP-complete, hence if $P\neq NP$, these two problems cannot be solved in polynomial time, even with the aid of a quantum computer.